aadityaa-dava/UMBC-DATA606-Capstone/README.md

-# UMBC-DATA-606 Capstone
+# UMBC-DATA606 Capstone

-## Identifying U.S. Counties at Risk of Economic Decline Using Public Socioeconomic Indicators
+# Identifying U.S. Counties at Risk of Economic Decline Using Public Socioeconomic Indicators

-This repository contains the capstone project for **DATA 606 at the University of Maryland, Baltimore County (UMBC)**.
+This repository contains the capstone project for **DATA 606 – Capstone in Data Science** at the **University of Maryland, Baltimore County (UMBC)**.

-The project analyzes **U.S. county-level socioeconomic data (American Community Survey (ACS) 5-Year Estimates (2024 release))** to identify regions at risk of economic decline and uncover key contributing factors using data analysis, machine learning, and interactive visualization.
+The project analyzes **U.S. county-level socioeconomic indicators** using publicly available data from the **American Community Survey (ACS) 5-Year Estimates** to identify counties at risk of economic decline through data analysis, risk modeling, and interactive visualization.

 ---

-## Project Overview
+# Project Overview

-Economic decline is influenced by multiple socioeconomic indicators such as income, employment, education, and demographics.
+Economic decline is influenced by multiple interconnected socioeconomic factors such as:
+- Income
+- Poverty
+- Employment
+- Education
+- Housing stability

 This project aims to:

-- Analyze **county-level socioeconomic indicators (ACS data)**
+- Analyze county-level socioeconomic indicators
-- Identify **regional disparities across U.S. counties**
+- Identify regional economic disparities across U.S. counties
-- Build models to detect **counties at risk of economic decline**
+- Develop a composite economic risk scoring methodology
+- Categorize counties into risk groups
-- Develop an **interactive Streamlit application** for data exploration
+- Build an interactive Streamlit dashboard for exploration and visualization

+The project demonstrates how publicly available government datasets can be transformed into actionable insights using data science methodologies.

 ---

-## Repository Structure
+# Repository Structure

 ```text
 UMBC-DATA606-Capstone/
 │
 ├── app/